As little ones develop their sense of confidence and independence, they’ll need their parents or primary caregivers to make them feel capable.

 2. When your little one is learning about object permanence and socialization through play, Peek-a-boo is a very intriguing game.

-As you uncover your face for the 10th time, you’ll see that your little one loses interest and shifts her attention.
-Help her pay attention to you by covering her face with a blanket, repeating her name, and saying “there you are!”, as you remove the blanket.
-That way you found a new way to reengage her and keep her responsive.
+As you uncover your face for the 10th time, you’ll see that your little one loses interest and shifts their attention.
+Help them pay attention to you by covering their face with a blanket, calling their name, and saying “there you are!”, as you remove the blanket.
+That way you found a new way to re-engage your child and keep the responses active.

-3. When your child is learning about shapes and colors, she’s more attentive to the colors in her surroundings.
+3. When your child is learning about shapes and colors, there’s more attention focused on the colors in the surroundings.

-If you see that your little one is beginning to identify the colors blue and yellow, in the morning, when getting dressed, pick blue and yellow clothes and lay them on her bed.
-Your daughter will be excited to get dressed as she identifies the colors.
-Tell her that day is going to be the day of the color blue and yellow, that you’ll be dressing in these colors and will identify them throughout the day in your surroundings.
-That way, you will prepare a learning environment based on what she knows and provide a strategy that matches her interests.
+If you see that your little one is starting to identify the colors blue and yellow, in the morning, before dressing them, pick blue and yellow clothes and lay them on the bed.
+Your baby will be excited to get dressed in those colors.
+Tell your child that day is going to be all about the colors blue and yellow: you’ll be dressing in these colors and will identify them throughout the day in your surroundings.
+That way, you will prepare a learning environment based on what your little one already knows and provide a strategy that matches their new interests.

 With your support and guidance, you’ll be able to challenge and extend what your little one knows and learns.
-Empowering her through simple play exercises will foster her confidence, developing independence, and future cognitive abilities.
+Empowering your baby through simple play exercises will foster their confidence, independence, and future cognitive abilities.
 These simple strategies could help your child learn a little bit more than what they would have learned on their own.
 Playtime already offers a great opportunity for the development of social and emotional skills, so think of scaffolding as a ladder that can take your little one to new skill levels.